Wealth Club – Compelling investments for experienced investors

 Par EIS Fund

-The Par EIS Fund invests in technology growth companies predominantly in Scotland, Northern Ireland and the north of England.
-Par Equity (Par) focuses on technology companies with defensible intellectual property and an initial track record of sales, targeting companies in the “equity gap” of firms too large for business angels but too small for most private equity investors.
+The Par EIS Fund invests predominantly in Scotland, Northern Ireland and the north of England.
+It focuses on technology companies with defensible intellectual property and an initial track record of sales, which are in the “equity gap”: too large for business angels but too small for most private equity investors.

-The Par Investor Network, a group of c.200 experienced business angels, contribute new deal flow, help with due diligence, provide guidance and experience to investee companies and co-invest alongside the fund.
-Since 2012 the EIS fund has invested £29.2 million into 50 investee companies and has generated exit proceeds of £6.1 million, with a remaining portfolio balance of £30.4 million (December 2022).
+Since 2012 the EIS Fund and its ‘Knowledge Intensive’ variant have invested £53.6 million into 57 investee companies and has generated exit proceeds of £6.4 million, with a remaining portfolio balance of £57.7 million (December 2024).
 Note, past performance is not a guide to the future.

 • £25,000 minimum investment – you can apply online